 12 Dingwall Road

 We aim to comply with requests for access to personal data as quickly as possible.
 We will ensure that we deal with requests within 40 days of receipt unless there is a good reason for delay.
+As soon as we are aware of any likely delays we will notify the requestor as soon as possible.

 Normally you can see all the information we have, but there are some exceptions.
 These exceptions are mainly to do with the way that crime is detected or prevented, catching or prosecuting offenders and assessment taxes or duty.